 there also are things you can do on your own.

 form of aerobic exercise for people who have chronic fatigue syndrome.
 Other gentle

-exercises, such as riding a bicycle or stationary bike or swimming, are also
+exercises, such as stretching, riding a bicycle or stationary bike, or swimming, are also

 good.
-You need to find a balance so that you are exercising enough to benefit
+Try to find a balance so that you are moving or exercising enough to benefit

-from it but not exercising so much that you become overtired.
+from it but not so much that you get overtired.
 Here are some

 things to think about:

 Reid S, et al. (2011).
 Chronic fatigue syndrome, search date March 2010.
 BMJ Clinical Evidence.
 Available online: http://www.clinicalevidence.com.